-Woollahra Council acknowledges the Gadigal and Birrabirragal people who are the traditional custodians of this land and pay respects to Elders past, present and emerging.
+Woollahra Council acknowledges the Gadigal and Birrabirragal people who are the traditional custodians of this land and pay respects to elders both past and present and leaders emerging.

 Contents

 1. Introduction 2

 2. About this Plan 5

 3. Our approach to community engagement 6

 4. Our community participation principles and objectives 9

 5. How will we engage on different types of planning matters?
 12

 6. Minimum public exhibition timeframes and requirements 14

 7. Summary 20

 Glossary 21

 Schedule 1

 Additional exhibition and notification

 requirements for development applications 22

 Appendix 26

 A. Related Council plans, strategies and policies 26

 B. Relevant legislation 26